 ConnectRVA 2045 includes technical reports that provide a more detailed assessment of important foundational elements for the plan.
-The 2020 Richmond Regional Structural Inventory Assessment Report (see Technical Report C in the Appendix) shows there are a total of 1,428 structures, including 818 bridges and 610 culverts as of 2020 in the Richmond Region.
+Technical Report C: Richmond Regional Structural Inventory & Assessment Report 2020 shows there are a total of 1,428 structures, including 818 bridges and 610 culverts as of 2020 in the Richmond Region.
 The median age of the structures is 30 years.
-Bridges and culverts included in the VDOT system and also in the non-VDOT road system, such as those maintained as part of the Richmond Ashland urban system, Henrico secondary system, Richmond Metropolitan Transportation Authority (RMTA), and private bridges and culverts.
+Bridges and culverts included in the VDOT system and also in the non-VDOT road system, such as those maintained as part of the Richmond Metropolitan Transportation Authority (RMTA), and private bridges and culverts.